• Skip to primary navigation

 How do you reheat breadsticks?

-The easiest way to reheat breadsticks is to put them in the oven at 350 degrees for 10-12 minutes or until they are hot.
+The easiest way to reheat breadsticks is to put them in the oven at 350 degrees for a few minutes until they are hot.
 Alternatively, cover them with a damp paper towel and microwave for 15-20 seconds.

 Related Recipes